 Then, if they need any more references, you can suggest them your eBook to learn more details.
 This way you will not only establish yourself as an expert, but will also be able to promote your eBook successfully to those who are genuinely interested in what you have to sell.

 #19.
-Offer a Complementary Short Course Through a Series of Emails
+Offer a Complimentary Short Course Through a Series of Emails

 This is a very effective lead-generating strategy which involves creating a short course on a related topic, and offering it to your subscribers if and when they download or buy your eBook.